Elite Membership

 Example #3

 Let us try to find out how to calculate the midrange with the help of another example.
-Let us try to analyze the price of a series of Samsung phones sold in a store.
+Let us analyze the price of a series of Samsung phones sold in a store.
 Suppose the price of a range of Samsung phones are $160, $168, $185, $195, $115, $186, $125 and $150.
-In order to calculate this for the whole population, we need to find out the highest value and the lowest value of the observed values.
+To calculate this for the whole population, we need to find the highest and lowest values of the observed values.

 Solution: